Graphic book reimagines key time in Steve Jobs' life

 Another new book about late Apple co-founder Steve Jobs is hitting bookshelves next month, this one a graphic narrative exploring the innovator's spiritual development, the publishers announced on Wednesday.

-While the book spans the 1970s to 2011, it centers on the period starting in 1985 when Jobs left Apple and founded the computer company, NeXT.
+While the book spans the 1970s to 2011, it centres on the period starting in 1985 when Jobs left Apple and founded the computer company, NeXT.

 During that time he forged a relationship with a Japanese Soto Zen Buddhist priest, Kobun Chino Otogawa, a spiritual friendship that is reimagined in "The Zen of Steve Jobs," which will be illustrated by the data visualization firm JESS3.